GideonWolfe/nix/readme.md

         * ~/.config/darkreader.darkreader.json needs to be manually imported via darkreader settings (FF and Chromium)
         * New Tab Override (FF) and New Tab URL (Chromium) needs to be set to point at http://localhost:9876

+    * Discord
+        * Vesktop has to be launched for a first time setup
+        * You have to select "Stylix" theme in "Theme" settings page
+        * Can I force enable this through settings.json?
+Maybe use JQ

 ## Real Time Audio (for music production)